gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 ##### Left and Right Eyes Projection Matrices

 These two matrices encode the perspective projections for each eye.
-Just like any eye-specific information, they very much rely on Compositor Services and the current `Frame`.
+Just like any eye-specific information, they very much rely on Compositor Services and the current `LayerRenderer.Frame`.
 How do we go about computing them?

 Each `LayerRenderer.Drawable.View` for both eyes gives us a property called [`.tangents`](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable/view/4082271-tangents).
 It represents the values for the angles you use to determine the planes of the viewing frustum.
 We can use these angles to construct the volume between the near and far clipping planes that contains the scene’s visible content.
-In other words, we will use these tangent values to build the perspective projection matrix for each eye.
+We will use these tangent values to build the perspective projection matrix for each eye.

 Let's obtain the tangent property for both eyes: